travisbutcher/local-government-online-apps/doc/markdown/HowToDefineDefaultMap.md

 All app source code is available from the [Solutions online apps GitHub site][].

 Because it can be very easy to make a small typing error, we strongly recommend "linting" your changed files to validate their syntax.
-All JavaScript & JSON in the repository is validated except for third-party libraries and the computer-generated language-specific phrase files in the [nls/ folder][].
+All JavaScript & JSON in the repository is validated except for third-party libraries.
 Additional information is available on the [Resources][] page.

 Copyright 2013 Esri.
 Licensed under the Apache License, Version 2.0; a copy of the license is available in the repository's [LICENSE.txt][] file.